U.S. may deport to China indicted ex-wife of fugitive Chinese official

 Zhao was arrested in Washington state and held without bail while Qiao, her former husband, remains at large.

-Ronald Cheng, an assistant U.S. attorney in Los Angeles, said one option was for Zhao to be deported for violating immigrations law by falsely claiming to be married to Qiao and lying about the source of their money to obtain a U.S. visa.
+Ronald Cheng, an assistant U.S. attorney in Los Angeles, said one option was for Zhao to be deported back to China for violating immigrations law by falsely claiming to be married to Qiao and lying about the source of their money to obtain a U.S. visa.

-Zhao could face deportation if convicted of the immigration charges to get around the lack of an extradition treaty between the United States and China, the prosecutor said.
+U.S. officials said they do not know Qiao’s whereabouts.
+Zhao could face deportation if convicted of the immigration charges to get around the lack of an extradition treaty, the prosecutor said.
+If caught, Qiao may also face deportation.

 “It is certainly a possible consequence that she could be removed back to China,” Cheng said in an interview.

-U.S. officials said they do not know Qiao’s whereabouts, but if caught, Qiao may also face deportation.

-“We look forward to our side of the case coming forward as events progress,” said Zhao’s attorney, Kirk Davis.
+Kirk Davis, Zhao’s attorney, said: “We look forward to our side of the case coming forward as events progress.”
 Zhao’s first court appearance is on Friday.

 The indictment, unsealed in Los Angeles, states the couple bought a home in the Seattle suburb of Newcastle with approximately $500,000 of laundered money gleaned from fraudulent transactions related to the huge grain storehouse in Henan Province, China, where Qiao served as director from 1998 to 2011.